 To help breastfeeding get off to a good start, here are 9 tips for those first 24 hours of your baby's life.

-Breastfeed within your baby's first hour of life.
+1. Breastfeed within your baby's first hour of life.

 During this time, the baby will receive your colostrum (the earliest breastmilk), which is affectionately nicknamed “liquid gold" because of how many wonderful benefits it has for your baby.

-Bonus!
-Every time your baby latches, the hormone oxytocin is released in your body.
+Bonus: Every time your baby latches, the hormone oxytocin is released in your body.
 Oxytocin helps you fall in love with your baby, and it also helps your uterus stop bleeding and start to contract back down to its pre-pregnancy size.
 So doing this early on in your baby's life is beneficial for both of you.
 Well played, mother nature.
 Well played.

-Let everyone on your team know how important breastfeeding is to you.
+3. Let everyone on your team know how important breastfeeding is to you.

-See a lactation consultant.
+4. Meet with a lactation consultant.

-They are incredibly knowledgeable and can help you overcome many breastfeeding challenges.
+Lactation consultants and counselors are incredibly knowledgeable and can help you overcome many breastfeeding challenges.

 Don't feel like you have to wait for a problem to call one.
-Go ahead and ask a lactation consultant to stop by (many hospitals and birth centers have them on staff) and ask, “Hey, does this all look okay?"
+Go ahead and ask a lactation consultant to stop by (many hospitals and birth centers have them on staff) and ask, “Does this all look okay?"
 They may be able to share some pointers and make a few adjustments that will help enormously as you move forward.

-Room-in with your tiny new roommate.
+5. Room-in with your baby.

 In fact, the American Academy of Pediatrics recommends room-sharing for the baby's first six to 12 months of life.

 One of the many reasons for this is to promote breastfeeding.
-When your little bundle is right next to you, you'll be able to respond to their hunger cues faster, and breastfeeding will be easier.
+When your little bundle is right next to you, you'll be able to respond to their hunger cues faster, and breastfeeding might be easier.

-Ignore the clock.
+6. Ignore the clock.

 This is a big one.
 We know life is little hectic when a baby arrives, and many moms find themselves craving a predictable schedule.